More results...

 Vault On Bree First Thursdays in Cape Town | What's On in Cape Town

-First Thursdays in Cape Town Promises Art, Music, Design and More
+How To Spend First Thursdays in Cape Town: Art, Music and More

-Cape Town’s iconic First Thursdays event has something in store for everyone – whether it’s art- and design-related, food- and drink-focused, or music events to get down on the dancefloor.
-These are some of the best events taking place on Thursday, 4 June 2026, to celebrate with friends, family, and strangers.
+Cape Town’s iconic First Thursdays event has something in store for everyone – whether it’s art- and design-related, food- and drink-focused, or music events to get down on the dance floor.
+These are some of the best events taking place on Thursday, 2 July 2026, to celebrate with friends, family, and strangers.

-Expect shops stocked with their best cold-weather finds, with oversized knits, vintage coats, and the kind of pieces that make dressing for winter feel like less of a chore and more of a discovery.
-This third instalment once again turns Lower Main Road into a walkable circuit, and the idea is to shop first — make your way through the stores while the rails are full and the night is young — then settle in somewhere for a drink or a bite once you’ve had your fill of the finds.
+This fourth instalment once again turns Lower Main Road into a walkable circuit, and the idea is to shop first — make your way through the stores while the rails are full and the night is young — then settle in somewhere for a drink or a bite once you’ve had your fill of the finds.
+Whether you leave with a new winter staple or simply a good evening, the circuit is there to move through at your own pace, one rack and one stop at a time.

 Where: Lower Main Road, Observatory, Cape Town